 After surgery, your child will generally stay in the recovery area until he or she wakens from the anesthesia.
 In most cases, you'll be able to see your child in the recovery room.

-The length of your child's hospital stay will depend on the type of surgical procedure, but generally lasts between three and five days after pediatric cervical spine surgery.
+The length of your child's hospital stay will depend on the type of surgical procedure, but generally lasts between one to two days after pediatric cervical spine surgery.

 Most children can return to school within a week or two, and begin participating in physical education at about six weeks.
-Children can return to all of their activities as soon as a fusion can be seen on postoperative imaging tests.
+Some children will wear a brace or special device such as a halo to help the neck heal after surgery.
+Children can return to all of their activities within 3 to 6 months after surgery.

 Children don't usually need physical or occupational therapy after surgery.